 Beha’alotekha [Mounting/Going Up]: Num 8:1-12:16.

 Lots of drama and upset in this portion.
-Also, lots of “gathering, for better and worse.
+Also, lots of “gathering,“ for better and worse.

 Gathering Lost Objects and Lost Folks

-orme’aseif.”
+In Numbers 10:25, we learn that the tribe of Dan was “m’assef” or “me’aseif.”
 Some teachers say this means they were last (suf).
 Others say they were “gatherers” from root “a-s-f.”

 A very old interpretation takes this literally: The people of Dan gathered anything dropped by those marching ahead of them and returned the items to their owners.
 Returning an object to its owner is an important mitzvah, commandment.
 So, this gives the people at the end of the line a special importance.